greenonline/SSD1306_I2CPlus/README.md

 ```

 Without any `delay(wait_time)` then no scrolling occurred at all.
 If `wait_time` is less than 12 ms delay, then that causes some of the scrolls to fail, and the full 50 pixels are *not* scrolled.
 The closer that the delay is to zero, the less distance, in pixels scrolled, the text/images actually move.
 The minimum length of the required delay probably depends upon the frequency of the µController, so you may need to experiment for your particular setup.

-### Commands from v1.5 of the datasheet

-There are two commands, that are missing from the commonly distributed v1.1 data sheet, documented in v1.5 of the data sheet:

- - Fade/Blink (`23h`)
- - Zoom (`D6h`).

-## Is there a 'hidden', or undocumented, single pixel vertical/horizontal scroll?

-Seeing as there are two undocumented *horizontal* scroll commands, so, likewise, it makes one wonder whether there are undocumented equivalents for the two *continual vertical/horizontal* (a.k.a. 'diagonal') scroll commands - that would offer *1-pixel* vertical/horizontal (a.k.a. 'diagonal') scroll functionality..?

-See [Undocumented 1-pixel vertical scroll](xtras/OnePixelVertScroll.md) for more details.

 ## See also